octue/publish-strand-version/README.md

 deducing its new semantic version.

 ## Usage
-Here's an example workflow that, on push to the `main` branch:
+Below is an example workflow that, on push to the `main` branch:
 - Checks if your schema has changed
 - If it has, asks Strands to deduce the new semantic version
 - Publishes the new schema version to Strands as a new strand version

-You can also specify the version using the `version` input.
+You can also specify the version manually using the `version` input.

 ```yaml
 name: example-workflow